 There it is – the red, glowing, furnace: hell’s fire.
 We move more deeply into Michele’s dark dance.
 Patrick is Michele’s devil, her lover, her rapist – her betrayer – her father.
 This is her game now; she can choose to play it.
 She smiles as she holds out her hand – a willing participant.
 When he starts beating her, she suddenly turns the tables.
 She’s not the helpless victim any longer.
 She wants it: “Do it,” she demands.

 Patrick is derailed: “It doesn’t work like that, not for me.
 It has to be like before.”
-She hits him across the face.
-He punches her back, and takes her.
-She writhes on the floor long after he’s done: in pain, orgasmic; both.
-The orgasmic experience (just as she demanded for her video game) is turned up.
+She hits him.
+He punches her and takes her.
+She writhes on the floor, long after he’s done.
+The orgasmic experience (as she demanded her video game) is turned up.

 At the launch party for Michele and Anna’s video game, another power play is at work, a part of Michele’s perverse defense.
 She must have power over all feelings; including jealousy and deprivation.
 She dances with Patrick seductively, as Anna’s husband, Robert, watches.
 She’s ended her affair with Robert (depriving him of what he wants), but he’s just flaunted a weekend away with Anna to make her jealous.
 To get back at him, she hurts Anna with the revelation of their affair.
 No one will have what she doesn’t.